-Nurses (registered nurses and nurse practitioners) are independent professionals within a self-regulating profession.
-This standing assures the public they are receiving safe and ethical care from competent and qualified caregivers.
+ethical care from competent and qualified caregivers.
 It is the reason nursing keeps its place as one of the most trusted professions.
 The nurse is part of an interprofessional team and is integral to providing a comprehensive assessment of a person making a PAD request, rather than simply being a doer under the direction of the physician.
 Patients receive the best care when there is a lateral relationship among health-care team members, when physicians and nurses work side by side (as they currently do), no matter what the issue is.
 Because of this working relationship, nurses also need proper protections through amendments to the Criminal Code.
 The quality of patient care is at risk of decline if this protection is not given to nurses.

-CNA's colleagues from the Canadian Nurses Protective Society (CNPS) will be addressing this issue with the panel in more detail.
+CNA's colleagues from the Canadian Nurses Protective Society (CNPS) addressed this issue in more detail in their submission to the external panel.
 CNPS offers legal advice, risk management services, legal assistance and professional liability protection related to nursing practice for eligible registered nurses.